 Each application for a sidewalk café permit shall be accompanied by an application fee.
 The application fee is nonrefundable and additional to the permit fee.
 The permit fee shall be collected prior to issuance of the permit.
 Permits renewed prior to April 1st do not require an application fee.

-(Amended by Ordinance No. 182870, effective June 3, 2009.)
-Application for a permit to operate a sidewalk cafe shall be made at the office of the City Engineer in a form deemed appropriate by the City Engineer.
+(Amended by Ordinance Nos.
+182870 and 188850, effective April 6, 2018.)
+Application for a permit to operate a sidewalk cafe shall be made at the Bureau of Transportation in a form deemed appropriate by the Director of the Bureau of Transportation.
 Such application shall include, but not be limited to, the following information:

 A. Name and address of the applicant.

-D. A letter signed by the property owner, consenting to a sidewalk cafe adjacent to the property on which the restaurant is located.
+C. A letter signed by the property owner, or an authorized representative of the property owner, consenting to a sidewalk cafe adjacent to the property on which the restaurant is located.